 Organizer: Fabio Cafardo

-3. Vote early for papers that you find interesting.
-Read the abstracts of the papers you vote for and be ready to talk about why you voted for them
+- Throughout the week, upvote papers that you find interesting and would be willing to talk about in our vox charta.
+Try to read the abstracts of the papers you vote for and be ready to talk about why you upvoted them.

-5. A day before the meeting, an e-mail will be sent to the mailing list with the agenda of voted papers
+- A day before the meeting, an e-mail will be sent to the JC mailing list with the agenda of voted papers

 Mailing list, blog